Primary Advantage Federation Privacy Notice

 As a public body as we have appointed the London Diocesan Board for Schools as our Data Protection Officer (DPO), they can be contacted via:

-Post: Robert Bullett, London Diocesan House, 36 Causton Street, London, SW1P 4AU
+Post: Hassan Muzammal, London Diocesan House, 36 Causton Street, London, SW1P 4AU

 We may also hold data about pupils that we have received from other organisations, including other schools, local authorities and the Department for Education.